tensorlakeai/indexify/README.md

 ## Basic Usage

-Workflows are written as Python functions and are connected as Graphs.
+Workflows are written as Python functions and are inter-connected as Graphs or Pipelines.
 Each function is a logical compute unit that can be retried upon failure or assigned to specific hardware.

-#### 1: Create a Compute Graph
+#### 1: Define a Compute Pipeline or Graph
 ```python
 from pydantic import BaseModel
 from indexify import indexify_function, indexify_router, Graph